patrickneubauer/IntellEdit/README.md

 After importing all projects in Eclipse, you have to do the following steps:

-* Clean the workspace
+1. Clean the workspace
-* Rightclick on at.ac.tuwien.big.serviceexample/model/serviceexample.ecore and register the package
+2. Right-click on "at.ac.tuwien.big.serviceexample/model/serviceexample.ecore" and register the package
-* Open the at.ac.tuwien.big.servicelang/src/at.ac.tuwien.big.servicelang/Service.xtext, do a null change and save the file
+3. Open the file "at.ac.tuwien.big.servicelang/src/at.ac.tuwien.big.servicelang/Service.xtext", perform a change in the same file, revert the change, and save the null change (this will remove any errors displayed in the grammar editor)
-* Run everything as eclipse application and create a new project with a file containing the content of at.ac.tuwien.big.serviceexample/model/test.service
+4. Run everything as eclipse application by right-clicking on any imported project in the package explorer and select "Run As > Eclipse Application" (a new Eclipse instance will open)
+5. Create a new empty project in the new Eclipse instance and a file ending with ".service", i.e., representing a model of our exemplary DSML
+6. Copy and paste the content from the file "at.ac.tuwien.big.serviceexample/model/test.service" to the ".service" file you just created
-* The validation of the file is only applied after each save
+1. The validation of the file is only applied after each save

 #### External Resources